 fix ID group-ID append/atoms face ... keyword value ...

-basis values = M itype M = which basis atom itype = atom type (1-N) to assign to this basis atom size args = Lz Lz = z size of lattice region appended in a single event(distance units) freq args = freq freq = the number of timesteps between append events temp args = target damp seed extent target = target velocity for region immediately ahead of the piston damp = damping parameter (time units) seed = random number seed for langevin kicks extent = extent of thermostated region (distance units) random args = xmax ymax zmax seed xmax, ymax, zmax = maximum displacement in particular direction (distance units) seed = random number seed for random displacement units value = lattice or box lattice = the wall position is defined in lattice units box = the wall position is defined in simulation box units
+basis values = M itype M = which basis atom itype = atom type (1-N) to assign to this basis atom size args = Lz Lz = z size of lattice region appended in a single event(distance units) freq args = freq freq = the number of timesteps between append events temp args = target damp seed extent target = target temperature for the region between zhi-extent and zhi (temperature units) damp = damping parameter (time units) seed = random number seed for langevin kicks extent = extent of thermostatted region (distance units) random args = xmax ymax zmax seed xmax, ymax, zmax = maximum displacement in particular direction (distance units) seed = random number seed for random displacement units value = lattice or box lattice = the wall position is defined in lattice units box = the wall position is defined in simulation box units

 fix 1 all append/atoms zhi size 5.0 freq 295 units lattice fix 4 all append/atoms zhi size 15.0 freq 5 units box fix A all append/atoms zhi size 1.0 freq 1000 units lattice

 This fix creates atoms on a lattice, appended on the zhi edge of the system box.
 This can be useful when a shock or wave is propagating from zlo.
 This allows the system to grow with time to accommodate an expanding wave.
 A simulation box must already exist, which is typically created via the create_box command.
 Before using this command, a lattice must also be defined using the lattice command.

 This fix will automatically freeze atoms on the zhi edge of the system, so that overlaps are avoided when new atoms are appended.